sfioritto/planningforaliens-old/_posts/2014-05-13-documentation.md

 So, are you learning Angular right now?
 ------------------------------

-If you are, sign up for an [Escape Plan](http://planningforaliens.com/escape-plan), training for experienced developers.
-Each course is structured around a project, is hands on and assumes you know what you're doing.
-And there will be plenty of context. :-)
+How are the docs treating you?
+If you're tired of smashing your brain on the docs and  wasting your time culling through scattered tutorials, my [next course](http://planningforaliens.com/escape-plan), is all about Angular.
+I guarantee there will be plenty of context. :-)

-The next course is an Angular project.
+Just put your email address in the form here and you'll get a launch day discount.